School of Social Work resources

 Graduate research assistantships, university fellowships and tuition assistance

-Graduate research assistantships, university fellowships and full- or partial-tuition assistance are usually available to most full-time Ph.D. students in their first two years of course work.
+Graduate research assistantships, university fellowships and full- or partial-tuition assistance are usually available to most full-time Ph.D. students in their first four years.
 Some traineeships and scholarships are also available to full- and part-time students and are awarded based on availability and student qualifications and interests.

 Most Ph.D. students are provided with an opportunity to teach in our B.S.W. or M.S.W. programs during the time they are doctoral students.
 Doctoral students are paid as adjunct faculty members if they are contracted to teach a class in the school.
 This payment may be in addition to any other form of financial assistance they may be receiving.
 VCU also currently offers adjunct faculty the opportunity to apply for a tuition waiver benefit.